NVIDIA DRIVE Networks

 OpenRoadNet detects free space around the vehicle.
 It distinguishes the boundary that separates obstacles from the driveable collision-free space.

 PathNet predicts full geometry of drivable paths in images and on the three-dimensional road surface, regardless of the presence of lane markings.

 MapNet detects visual landmarks such as lanes and poles.
 It can detect features useful for path perception, as well as localization.

 LaneNet detects and classifies lanes, including the vehicle’s ego-lane, adjacent lanes, and non-adjacent lanes.

-WaitNet detects an intersection and estimates the distance (using the bottom side of the bounding box).
+WaitNet detects an intersection and estimates the distance to the intersection.
+WaitNet also detects traffic lights and traffic signs.

 LightNet classifies traffic lights (color, solid, and arrows) detected by DriveNet.

 SignNet classifies traffic signs detected by DriveNet, for US and EU.